 Escondido City Council meetings are held at 6:00 p.m. at Escondido City Hall, to reach as many members of the public as possible.
 During the COVID-19 pandemic, the City has conducted public meeting via video conference compliance with the Governor's Executive Orders.
 Notices are published in a local newspaper, are available on the City’s website and are posted in a visible location at City Hall.

 Results of each of these outreach activities were utilized in developing the priority needs of the Consolidated Plan.
+An additional priority need of public safety was identified by City leadership in 2023 and is reflected in this amended Consolidated Plan.

 The City of Escondido took advantage of COVID-19 waivers granted by HUD, including those related to limiting public gatherings and allowing reasonable notice and opportunity on a Citizen Participation Plan.